Home

 (1864-1935)

-Charles Miner was born on Feb.
-2, 1863 or 1864, in or near Lee County, IA, the son of Nathaniel and Susan (Abbott) Miner.
+Charles Miner was born on Jan.
+10 or Feb.
+2, 1863 or Feb.
+9, 1864, in Des Moines County, IA, the son of Nathaniel and Susan (Abbott) Miner.
+Sources for his birthdate differ.

-He grew up in and around the family farm near West Point, Pleasant Ridge Township, Lee County.
+He moved in boyhood with his parents to a farm near West Point, Pleasant Ridge Township, Lee County.

-On March 15, 1883, at the age of 20, Charles married Clara Etta Stoner ( ? - ? ).
+On March 15, 1883, at the age of 20, Charles entered into the rite of marriage with Clara Etta Stoner ( ? - ? ).
 She was the daughter of John and Malinda (Lyle) Stoner, former Ohioans who were pioneers of Iowa, settling first in Henry County and then moving to Lee County in about 1875.

 Bird's-eye view of Fort Madison, with the Mississippi River in the background

-Among their offspring were Sherman E. Miner, Grace Myrtle Miner and Nella Ethel Miner
+Among their offspring were Nella Ethel Miner, Sherman E. Miner and Grace Myrtle Hall.

 Clara and Charles are mentioned in a biographical profile of her brother Reuben C. Stoner in the 1905 book, Biographical Review of Lee County, Iowa.